-If you have ogbono seed grind them in a dry mill, if you’re using frozen vegetable, thaw, squeeze out the water and set aside if you’re using fresh vegetable chop, rinse and set aside.
+If you have ogbono seed grind them in a dry mill, if you’re using a frozen vegetable, thaw, squeeze out the water, and set aside if you’re using fresh vegetable chop, rinse and set aside.
 Chop your okra or blend in a blender (if you like your okra chunky chop with a knife if you like it smooth blend to your preference and if you like it not too chunky or smooth you blend half of the okra then blend the remaining half).
-Soak the dried fish in a bowl of hot water and salt (if you’re using).
+Soak the dried fish in a bowl of hot water and salt (if you’re using it).

 I used grilled fish, so I don’t need to boil beef or stockfish.
 If you’re using meat boil the meat with onion and seasoning of your choice.
 Make sure you boil the toughest first before you add the softer ones later.
 If you’re using stockfish soak with hot water and salt overnight.
 Rinse then add to the meat when it’s almost done then boil together.
 Reserve some broth too from the meat you're boiling.
 When the meat or your protein is done set aside then continue from the next step.

 I started from this step because I already grilled my fish.
 Heat the oil on a large pan and add the ground ogbono.
 Stir together to combine and cook for about 1-2 minutes.
 Add the reserved broth or water (about one cup), dry pepper, and habanero/rodo then stir.
 Continue to cook the mixture for about 10 minutes or more if you need to add more liquid please do so and add more.
 The more you cook it the better and also if you like iru (locust beans) rinse and add about a tablespoon to the mixture.